View all web browser and mobile devices available in our cloud-based test lab.

 Perfecto provides instant cloud access to real devices for interactive and automated testing, teams can test just like their users — from anywhere in the world.

 Automating mobile web application testing allows you to focus on what matters most: delivering new, high-quality features to market quickly.
-However, to make this a reality, your team needs the correct automation tool.
+However, to make this a reality, your team needs the correct automation tool for testing mobile websites.

 Automation tools can significantly reduce our efforts, costs, and time.
 Not only that, but when we automate our testing, they are more accurate.
 Aside from providing improved test coverage, automation also saves time.